kubos/kubos/docs/dev-docs/contribution-process.rst

 Merge in New Changes From Master
 --------------------------------

-After submitting your pull request, you may find that github has flagged one or more files as being in conflict with the current version of the file in the master branch.
+After submitting your pull request, you may find that GitHub has flagged one or more files as being in conflict with the current version of the file in the master branch.
 This means that someone else has committed code in the same file and similar area as you and your changes can't be